Neerabup National Park

 Neerabup National Park is a national park in the City of Wanneroo in Western Australia, situated approximately 27 km north of Perth.

-The park is found to the west of Wanneroo Road and is a long thin strip of bushland that is about 12 km in length.
+The park lies to the west of Wanneroo Road and is a long thin strip of bushland that is about 12 km in length.
 It contains no car parks and roads or any other facilities and attracts no entrance fee.

-The area protects part of an ancient Indigenous Australian migration route between Lake Joondalup and Loch McNess (in Yanchep National Park).
+The area protects part of an ancient Aboriginal Australian migration route between Lake Joondalup and Loch McNess (in Yanchep National Park).
 This later became are well used stock route and then part of the Yaberoo Budjara Heritage Trail.
-The trail is based on the Yellalonga tribes movements between the lakes and highlights features of historical, aboriginal and natural significance.
+The trail is based on Yellagonga's tribe's movements between the lakes and highlights features of historical, Aboriginal and natural significance.

-The park lies within the Northern Swan Coastal Plain Important Bird Area, so identified by BirdLife International because of its importance in supporting several thousand Short-billed Black Cockatoos during the non-breeding season.
+The park lies within the Northern Swan Coastal Plain Important Bird Area, so identified by BirdLife International because of its importance in supporting several thousand short-billed black cockatoos during the non-breeding season.